Managing Collaboration Links

 Windchill Change Management artifacts

-Finally, you must know you that you can not use CLM remote projects with Configuration Management NOT enabled when the Windchill change object has been associated to a GC.
+Finally, you must know you that you can not use OSLC Remote Projects with Configuration Management NOT enabled when the Windchill change object has been associated to a GC.
 In this case, the dialog will display that The selected remote project is not configuration enabled and you can just press cancel to exit the dialog.

 Windchill Parts

-If Global Configuration (GC) is enabled on the Windchill product, you can Select a Global Configuration to manage the Part links.
+If Global Configuration (GC) is enabled on the Windchill product or library, you can Select a Global Configuration to manage the Part links.
 You will see a different result in the links table depending on which case holds true for the current Part version and GC:

 1. The Part version is in the selected GC: you can create and delete links to versioned artifacts corresponding to the GC being used.